You're grieving, dammit! (Cut yourself some slack.)

 We always hear about the five stages of grief a person goes through when a loved one passes away.
-They were first proposed by Elisabeth Kübler-Ross in her 1969 book On Death and Dying.
-Did you know that you will also go through these five stages of grief after a divorce?
+But, did you know that you will also go through these five stages of grief after a divorce?

-What may surprise you is that even if you're the one who initiated the divorce, you will still grieve.
+When you go through divorce, it's like a death of love.
+Even if you're the one who initiated the divorce, you will still grieve.
 This is because you are not only mourning the loss of your marriage, you are also grieving the loss of your hopes and dreams—the belief of what you thought your life was going to look like.

 A review of the five stages of grief as they relate to divorce: